-This standard, which was developed under the ANSI Committee method and approved by ANSI on XX Xxxxxx 200x, represents suggested design practices and guidance for the marking of product packaging with linear bar code and two-dimensional symbols.
+This standard, which was developed under the ANSI Committee method and approved by ANSI on XX Xxxxxx 200x, represents suggested design practices and guidance for the marking of product packaging with linear bar codes and two-dimensional symbols.
 It was developed with the sole intent of offering information to parties engaged in the manufacture, marketing, purchase, or use of automatic identification equipment software and services.
 This standard is advisory only and acceptance is voluntary and the standard should be regarded as a guide that the user may or may not choose to adopt, modify, or reject.
 The information does not constitute a comprehensive safety program and should not be relied upon as such.
 Such a program should be developed and an independent safety adviser consulted to do so.

 Material Handling Industry (MHI), the MH10 Committee and its members assume no responsibility and disclaim all liability of any kind, however arising, as a result of acceptance or use or alleged use of this standard.
 User specifically understands and agrees that MHI, the MH10 Committee, committee officers, agents, and members shall not be liable under any legal theory of any kind for any action or failure to act with respect to the design, installation, manufacture, preparation for sale, sale, characteristics, features, or delivery of anything covered by this standard.
 Any use of this information must be determined by the user to be in accordance with applicable federal, state, and local laws and regulations.